temporalio/documentation/docs/concepts/what-is-a-schedule.md

 - [How to enable Schedules](#how-to-enable-schedules)
 - [How to operate Schedules using tctl](/tctl/schedule/)

-A Schedule has identity, and is independent from a Workflow Execution.
+A Schedule has identity, and is independent of a Workflow Execution.
 This is different from Temporal Cron Jobs, which rely on a cron schedule as a property of the Workflow Execution.

 ### Action